 The Next Step In Hybrid Fall Rye

-KWS Bono yields over 137%* of the checks and that’s without additional fertilizer.
+KWS Bono yields up to 138%* of the checks and that’s without additional fertilizer.
 It also has the hybrid advantage for improved grain quality for milling, distilling, fuel and feed.
 KWS Bono is truly the next step to achieving the highest returns in rye for grain production, we guarantee it!

 If this variety does not deliver higher yield and more profit than your current seed plan, we’ll pay for any shortfall of profit.
 Learn more now.